hminooei/hminooei.github.io/_posts/2020-04-21-clickbaits2.md

 ```
 ![image info](./images/test2.PNG)

+Please see the [next post](https://github.com/hminooei/hminooei.github.io/blob/post1/_posts/2020-05-10-clickbaits3.md) for
+further improvement of this model.

 **Important Points**:
 - The training time: 1.3 per cycle (on my laptop), and since I did 4 cycles to search for parameters